mohammedellihr/http-status-codes/README.md

 # Http Status Codes

-HTTP status codes list (Code, Status, Description) in csv and json.
+List of HTTP status codes (Code, Status, Description) in CSV and JSON formats.

 ## What is HTTP status code?